-In addition to the frame and wheels we’ve developed some re-usable fixings called J-Fixes which can connect all kinds of junk together quickly and use less tape, glue and hopefully fewer tears!
+In addition to the frame and wheels we’ve developed some re-usable fixings called J-Fixes which can connect all kinds of junk together quickly and use less tape, glue and with hopefully fewer tears!
 (How many kids' junk models end up in frustration as the yogurt pots fall off with the sellotape or glue giving way for the umpteenth time?).
 Sticky tape and glue both tend to involve single-use plastics so we were keen to avoid them.
 Have a look in our make section to see examples of how they can be used..

 The joy of JUNKO is that it's not a pre-defined toy kit, or a kit where you just attach one junk item to complete the toy.
 Rather, it becomes part of pretty much any size junk model allowing kids the freedom and creativity to make whatever they want.
 JUNKO can integrate into existing play and toys.
 We hope it's a new way of thinking for creative kids and parents...for instance don’t buy a plastic car for your favourite doll, make one, then make another better one!
 Make vehicles for your favourite action figures.
 JUNKO even has bobbles so you can attach your figures from that really famous plastic brick company.
 Make a doll's house, a castle, a speed boat... it's all possible with JUNKO, junk and imagination.

 True to our eco-friendly ethos the kits are made in the UK from recycled plastic.
 More companies could and should be doing this, I hope they will as there are tonnes of plastic waiting to be reused.
 (I read the other day if we recycled everything we could, that would apparently meet 75% of our annual UK plastic requirement!)
 We've intentionally avoided bioplastics as we believe the land used for growing the crops used for bioplastics could be better used for food or reforestation to help fight climate change.